 How should I choose the right dentist for my child?

 The relationship your child forms with his or her dentist can set the foundation for future attitudes and habits.
-Bear in mind that the children dentist you yourself are seeing may or may not be appropriate choice for your kids.
+Bear in mind that the children’s dentist you are seeing may or may not be an appropriate choice for your kids.

 Talk to your children to prepare them for that crucial first visit.
-Don't just spring it on them, but don't make it too big a deal either.
-Gauge their reaction, listen to their concerns and reassure them by answering their questions calmly.
-Many parents reward a visit to the children dentist with a special treat, such a new toy, which can help a child associate the dentist with a positive result.
+Don’t just spring it on them, but don’t make it too big a deal either.
+Gauge their reaction, listen to their concerns, and reassure them by answering their questions calmly.
+Many parents reward a visit to the children’s dentist with a special treat, such as a new toy, which can help a child associate the dentist with a positive result.

 How can I help my children maintain healthy teeth and gums?